mihajlov39547/iSAID-Sliced-512/README.md

 }
 ```

-And also cite the following original datasets:
+Also cite the following original datasets:

 ```bibtex
 @inproceedings{waqas2019isaid,